0xpolarzero/chainlink-fall-2022-hackathon/README.md

 # -------------------

-# Names

-roadmap.network
-roadmap.vision
-knowyourfounder.xyz
-Promise

-promise.directory
-_usePromise.xyz_
-openpromise.xyz
-_thepromise.network_
-_promises.network_
-_onchainpromise.xyz/.com_
-thepromise.tech
-thepromise.app

-# Integrations
+# Resources

 ## Chainlink:

 - Social Media Identity and Domain Names
   → https://unstoppabledomains.com/blog/verifying-twitter-on-your-domain-with-chainlink
   → https://github.com/unstoppabledomains/dot-crypto/blob/1a33aa9312b43a31b2d04dbd53e363801c0ccdf1/contracts/operators/TwitterValidationOperator.sol
-- !
+- ?
 Use it to display ETH/USD price feeds so the users can have a better understanding of the value they need to pay for the service

-## Quicknode

-Use quicknode as a provider

-Process:

-- Sign message with Wagmi
-- (right after) Send the message to the contract so it gets verified (with its own funds)
-- ...
-The contract emits an event that triggers the UI to update
-- This part of the UI gets updated ✅ & eventually the address of the tx is displayed
-- Careful with <strong>replay attacks</strong>: needs to check the nonce

-# Process
+# First steps of brainstorming

 ## Smart contract

-### Master contract
+### Promise factory

 1. The PDF uploaded agreement is sent to IPFS using Web3.Storage, an URI is generated & it can't be modified anymore.
 2. The 'admin' user should then setup a few parameters for the contract, which when validated will: